apalmm/contemporary-songs/README.md

 ### Setting up the environment variables.

+Begin setup by first ensuring that Flask is installed.

 In order to run our python server in your front end, you need to first set the environment variables (spotipy_client_id, and spotipy_client_secret) within your local environment to allow you to access spotipy's API as an authenticated user.

 Doing this is simple.